 Consistent with FCC regulations, TDS Broadband Service LLC (“TDS”) provides this information about our network and broadband Internet access services.
 This document is intended to be informational and does not replace or alter the legal terms and conditions of our service agreements (including but not limited to the Commercial Service Agreement and our Terms of Service).
 We welcome questions or comments about the information contained in these disclosures.
 You may contact TDS Customer Service at (877) 422-5282.

 General Description.
 We provide a variety of Internet service offerings to our residential and commercial customers.
-Our broadband Internet access services include our High Speed Internet service offered through two technologies: (i) Cable modem technology offered to our residential and commercial customers; and (ii) Fiber-to- the-Premises (“FTTP”) technology offered only to our commercial customers.
+Our broadband Internet access services include our High Speed Internet service offered through two technologies: (i) Cable modem technology; and (ii) Fiber-to- the-Premises (“FTTP”) technology offered to both residential and commercial customers.
 We provide these services over our broadband network and through third-party fiber optic lines connecting to the Internet.
 We monitor our network and traffic patterns and make changes we deem necessary to manage and improve overall network performance.
 We use reasonable, nondiscriminatory, network management practices to improve overall network performance to help provide a high-quality online experience for all users.
 As network management issues arise and as technology develops, we may employ additional or new network management practices.
 We will update these disclosures as necessary.

 Related Documents and Disclosures.
 Use of our Internet service is also governed by:

 - Entertainment Options & Pricing

 - Acceptable Use Policy for Internet Services

 - Internet Support